 The medical centre paid the ‘outstanding’ taxes in good faith, believing the demand was genuine.Cyber event protection solution

 If Criminal Financial Loss coverage, including Socially Engineered Theft, is applicable, the lost funds are covered, including investigation costs.

 A CFO received a fraudulent email from the CEO, whose email account had been compromised due to a Cyber Event, requesting the transfer of a large sum of money.
 The email convinced the CFO to transfer money to a third party bank account.
 Later it was determined that the email was not authored by the CEO, but it was too late for the bank to stop the transfer.Cyber event protection solution

 Cyber Event Protection will cover forensic investigation of the crime and response costs to remove the threat and secure the email system.

 If Cyber Theft coverage is applicable, the direct financial loss the insured suffered also will be covered.

 A marketing firm’s phone system gets hacked.
 The hacker creates a mailbox to route calls overseas.
 The unauthorised international calls result in thousands of dollars in call charges.Cyber event protection solution

-The policy covers the cost to investigate and remove the threat to firm’s telephone system.
+The policy covers the cost to investigate and remove the threat to the firm’s telephone system.
 Our optional Cyber Theft and Telephone Phreaking Cover pays the direct financial loss to the insured.

 Cyber Event Protection will cover response costs to remove the virus.